-Many Colorado Law graduates choose to work as a judicial clerk for one- or two-year terms in what is often referred to as a "J.D.
-Post-Doc."
+Many Colorado Law graduates choose to work as a judicial clerk for one- or two-year terms for state or federal courts.

 No matter what the setting, a judicial clerkship provides a unique experience for new attorneys with numerous benefits, including the opportunity to:

 - View the judicial system from the other side of the bar;

 - Continue developing analytical, legal research, and writing skills;

 - Create a mentor/mentee relationship with a judge; and